baffles/acc-js/README.md

 ## Editing and Uploading

-You'll need CoffeeScript and uglify-js installed to optimally edit the source.
+You'll need CoffeeScript and uglify-js installed to compile the source to JS.
 `cake`, `coffee`, and `uglifyjs` will need to be in your PATH to perform build tasks.